black-codher-bootcamp-2021-vaughan/classroom-links/README.md

 # {cohort} Classroom Links

-All your cohort in session and assignment links will be listed below.
+All your cohort session and assignment links will be listed below.
 This document will be continually updated throughout your course, so revisit periodically.

 ## Unit 1 - Command Line and Git